 The Fullerton Ocean Park Hotel Hong Kong

-The Fullerton Ocean Park Hotel Hong Kong has finally opened its doors!
-This new sustainable, oceanfront luxury resort adds another option for the family to relax after a busy day’s adventuring.
+The Fullerton Ocean Park Hotel Hong Kong has been a firm favourite since its opening.
+This sustainable, oceanfront luxury resort adds another option for the family to relax after a busy day’s adventuring.

 Family-Friendly Facilities At Ocean Park